 Myths & Religion

 - Open up a mythology book.
 Chances are, if you're reading the Perseus story, you'll know that Acrisius, King of Argos, simply had bad luck when it came to having children (or at least males), and learned through the Oracle of Delphi that while he wouldn't have any luck any time soon, his daughter, Danae, would have a child that would eventually kill him.
 After that, everyone knows that Acrisius stuck Danae in a box and put her in the ocean, where Zeus impregnates Danae in the form of a Golden Shower, thus leading to the creation of an important hero.
 You never hear about Acrisius again until a long time after, especially in your text.
 Depending on your version, he's more or less become something of a poor man, and happens to be visiting funeral games where Perseus also happens to be playing.
-As Acrisius sits in the stands, a stray discus launched by Perseus strikes an unsuspecting Acrisius in the head, thus fulfilling the prophecy that his son would kill him.
+As Acrisius sits in the stands, a stray discus launched by Perseus strikes an unsuspecting Acrisius in the head, thus fulfilling the prophecy that his grandson would kill him.
 The presence of Acrisius itself seems to combine this trope, Brick Joke, and some sort of Chekhov's Prophecy.

 - In many versions of Arthurian legend, Arthur's mother has three daughters with her first husband: Morgause, Morgan le Fay, and Elaine.
 The first two play pivotal roles in Arthur's life, but Elaine is typically mentioned once in passing and then never heard from again.